poliastro/poliastro.github.io/content/articles/2019-06-13-Lambert-maneuvers-and-trails-in-plots.md

 Three weeks have passed since the coding phase began and new features have been added to the software:

-* Lambert is now a Maneuver instance.
+* Lambert is now a `Maneuver` instance.
-* A trail keyword in StaticOrbitPlotter for showing orbits' trails.
+* A trail keyword in `StaticOrbitPlotter` for showing orbits' trails.

 ### Lambert just needs now two orbits!

-Although the raw algorithms are kept under the module poliastro.iod, it is possible now to simplify the process of solving this famous astrodynamics problem by making use of the poliastro.maneuver module.
+Although the raw algorithms are kept under the module `poliastro.iod`, it is possible now to simplify the process of solving this famous astrodynamics problem by making use of the `poliastro.maneuver` module.

 Imagine that we want to solve the classical problem ongoing from Earth to Mars for a trip of 600 days duration.
-Let us compare  before and after Maneuver.lambert implementations:
+Let us compare  before and after `Maneuver.lambert` implementations:

 With 0.12 version: